D3nii/D3nii/README.md

 ## About me

-I'm Danyal Jamil, a Software Engineering Software and a Machine Learning Enthusiast :robot:.
+I'm Danyal Jamil, a Software Engineering Student and a Machine Learning Enthusiast :robot:.
 I'm very passionate in using both these together to make an impact on the world.

 I, sometimes, blog about ML and Web, `basically whatever I want!`:grin: